Friends Drift Inn Farm – Recipes

 2. Place in a heavy saucepot, covering with water.

-3. Add bacon grease, and cook on high for about
+3. Add bacon drippings, and cook on high for about one hour.

 4. Beans will be tender, not tough.